 No: I’m going to get a promotion

-Yes: I’m going to volunteer to lead two projects, attend monthly networking lunches, and find a professional mentor
+Yes: I’m going to volunteer to lead two projects, have monthly networking Zoom calls, and find a professional mentor

 No: I’m going to buy a house